 At work, I don't want to get left behind wherein I'm limited to whatever my job title has given me.
-Generally as a software engineer, I'm tasked to create modules with specific programming languages used by the company.
+Generally, as a software engineer, I'm tasked to create modules with specific programming languages used by the company.
 As for my own goal, I want to get myself better by coding programming languages not used in my full-time work.
-I also surround myself with like-minded and people better than me to keep the pace growing.
+I also surround myself with like-minded and people better than me to keep pace growing.
 Since I became a dedicated programmer, I stopped playing console games and start focusing on my career as a visionary.
-As part of that, me and my friend is building something big that would eventually change the world.
-I want to get better everyday and as every minute counts, wasting a single second feels like a lot of time has passed.
-During free times, I code projects, read a book, brainstorm solutions or watch documentary/TED videos.
+As part of that, I and my friend are building something big that would eventually change the world.
+I want to get better every day and as every minute counts, wasting a single second feels like a lot of time has passed.
+During free times, I code projects, read a book, brainstorm solutions, or watch documentaries/TED videos.
 While riding a bus, I listen to audiobooks or continue off reading a book/watch a documentary/TED video.
-Even on meal times I read headlines to stay up-to-date with current events.
-Whenever I'm out, I want to be with like-minded people discussing the things we've just learned and evaluate our thoughts.
+Even at meal times I read headlines to stay up-to-date with current events.
+Whenever I'm out, I want to be with like-minded people discussing the things we've just learned and evaluated our thoughts.
 I know that may sound stressful but it doesn't feel like it when you're aggressive towards your goals.
 If you lean towards positive thinking, nothing is stressful.
 You know what they say, never stop learning.

 At the end of the day, that makes you valuable is what you do outside of work.
 Apparently, things that you do beyond your call of duty.

-Honestly, I never feel satisfied on what I do.
-I always crave for more and I just don't know when to give up.
+Honestly, I never feel satisfied with what I do.
+I always crave more and I just don't know when to give up.

 The story is inspired by this article, only in my case it was contrary: https://medium.com/life-tips/you-re-only-23-stop-rushing-life-d6ce19ee673c#.lj74iot7g